-- Thoroughly wash away mud, salt, seaweed, and so on, with fresh water. - Remove the spark plugs and face the spark plug holes downward to allow any water, mud, or contaminants to drain. - 3.
-Drain the fuel from the vapor separator, fuel filter, and fuel line. - Feed fogging oil or engine oil through the intake manifold and spark plug holes while cranking with the emergency starter rope. - 5.
+- 1. Thoroughly wash away mud, salt, seaweed, and so on, with fresh water. - Remove the spark plugs and face the spark plug holes downward to allow any water, mud, or contaminants to drain. - 3.
+Drain the fuel from the vapor separator, fuel filter, and fuel line. - 4.
+Spray "Fogging Oil" or supply engine oil through the intake manifold and spark plug holes while rotating the flywheel manually. - 5.
 Take the outboard motor to a Yamaha dealer as soon as possible.